Mauvois/spam_detection/README.md

 #### TODO

+- [ ] Test models (AUC ROC)

+- [ ] Notion documentation

-- [ ] Apply the necessary NLP preprocessing to prepare the data for the classification algorithms
+- [x] Apply the necessary NLP preprocessing to prepare the data for the classification algorithms

-- [ ] The detector must integrate two versions: one developed with Scikit-Learn and the other with TensorFlow
+- [x] The detector must integrate two versions: one developed with Scikit-Learn and the other with TensorFlow

--[ ] The networks can be Perceptrons or MLPs (no RNN)
+- [x] The networks can be Perceptrons or MLPs (no RNN)

-- [ ] Users can choose which version they wish to use (tf or sklearn)
+- [x] Users can choose which version they wish to use (tf or sklearn)

-- [ ] A user interface allows the entry of new messages to classify.
+- [x] A user interface allows the entry of new messages to classify.

 - [x] Upload the code of the application on GitHub and invite your teammates as collaborators

+- [ ] Model Distilbert

+- [x] HF pretrained model

 IDEES: